In January 2019 we re-designed our ward structures at University Hospital around a geographic ward model that

 Emphasis on outcomes

-We also experienced significant challenges in work, including an increased amount of patient handoffs in the initial months.
+And as expected, we also experienced significant challenges in work, including an increased amount of patient handoffs.

 However, we are not afraid to tackle difficult problems.
 Changes like this are considered complex service

-interventions requiring continuous use of improvement science to get it right.
+interventions requiring continuous improvement science to get it right.

 If you are interested in more detail in how we improve, watch the videos below, parts of a grand rounds given by our Geographic Wards leader and associate program director Danielle Weber: